Remote Exam Strategies Guide

 - Availability Dates: The Available From and Until dates in Canvas Quizzes restrict student access to an exam.
 It is a good idea to only make the Quiz “Available” on the date and time of the exam.
 Note that availability dates cannot be adjusted in the middle of an exam so they should not be used in the place of a time limit.

 - Randomize Question Order: By putting Quiz questions into Canvas Question Groups, you can randomize the order they appear for students.
 You don’t need to have Question Banks set up to make use of these question pools.
 You can just create the Group and then add existing questions from the Quiz to it.

 Tip: Group similar level question together for exam consistency.
 See the Question Pools page of The Faculty of Applied Science Remote Assessment Guidebook to view a sample exam pool layout and more details on how many questions of different learning outcome levels to include in each question pool.

 Some faculty members choose to use technology to make exams more secure.
 In addition to the internal Canvas Quiz features, there are third party options that can help to enhance the security and integrity of exams as well.
-Proctorio, Respondus Lockdown Browser, Zoom, and Collaborate Ultra are available to UBC courses, for free and are integrated with Canvas.
+Proctorio, Respondus Lockdown Browser and Zoom are available to UBC courses, for free and are integrated with Canvas.
 While these tools can help to deter academic dishonesty, they are best used as part of an overall strategy to promote academic integrity.